Alundra: Plot

 Alundra, the silent protagonist and player character, is an elf from the clan of Elna, the Dreamwalkers.
 He set out for a place called Inoa because of a recurring dream in which a mysterious figure who calls Alundra "Releaser" tells him that he must save the villagers from the evil of Melzas.
 The ship carrying Alundra is caught in a storm and is broken in half, leaving most of the crew dead and Alundra drifting unconscious.

 Alundra is next seen washed ashore to an unknown beach, where a man named Jess finds and rescues him.
 Jess carries Alundra to his house at the village of Inoa and lets him sleep in his guest room.
 In the village, Alundra discovers he is a Dreamwalker, which means he has an ability to enter other peoples' dreams, and helps the villagers get rid of the nightmares that have been possessing them.
 Since Alundra's arrival, bad things begin to happen in the village, with various villagers being murdered in their dreams, which leaves them dead outside of their dreams as well.
 Some of the villagers eventually start blaming Alundra for what is happening.

 Another dreamwalker, Meia, from the clan Elna arrives to the city and helps Alundra fight off the nightmares of the villagers.
 Later in the game, it is revealed that the demon, Melzas, has disguised himself as a god, and he is the source of all the nightmares of the village.
 His goal is to make the villagers pray for their god, and thus make Melzas himself gain power from their prayers.
 Ronan, the priest of the village, was also on the side of Melzas and helped him to deceive the villagers, and keep them praying for Melzas, the false god.
 Once Alundra discovers the truth, he gathers the information and items needed to access Melzas' palace to defeat the demon.
 After Melzas is destroyed, Alundra and Meia bid farewell to the villagers and depart together, before going their separate ways.

 Development

 Alundra is considered a spiritual sequel to Climax Entertainment's Landstalker on the Sega Genesis, particularly because several members of the game's programming and design team had worked on Landstalker.
-Alundra producer Yasuhiro Ohori previously worked on Landstalker, while map designer Kenji Orihara previously worked on the Shining Force series.
+Alundra producer Yasuhiro Ohori previously worked on Landstalker, while map designer Kenji Orimo previously worked on the Shining Force series.

 The game began development before the PlayStation launched in 1994 and took three years to complete.
 It originally began development as an action role-playing game.
 According to Ohori, the team decided there would be "no experience points" but instead "the player accumulates experience" themselves so that by "the end of the game, even someone who sucked at the outset will find they’ve gotten way better at the action."

 Alundras game world contains over 7,000 screens.
 The music for Alundra was composed by Kohei Tanaka.